 Characters can vary but usually include Cinderella, Ariel, Aurora and Snow White.

 My daughter at Cinderella's Royal Table when she was 10.
 She's in college now. 🙁

 You must make these reservations 6 months in advance because it's a very popular character dining meal.

-Once you wrap up breakfast, you’ll be ready to head into the parks.
+Once you wrap up breakfast, you'll be ready to start touring.

-After that, ride Journey of the Little Mermaid and visit Ariel’s Grotto.
+After breakfast, ride Journey of the Little Mermaid and visit Ariel's Grotto.